|Nutritional Guidelines (per serving)|

-- 1 small onion, thinly sliced
+- 1 small onion (thinly sliced)

-- Bacon drippings, about 2 to 3 tablespoons
+- 2 to 3 tablespoons bacon drippings

-- Optional: diced cooked bacon
+- Optional: Diced cooked bacon

-- Optional: crushed red pepper flakes
+- Optional: Crushed red pepper flakes

 - Optional: Texas Pete hot sauce

-- Wash the greens and pat dry; put them in a serving bowl.
+Wash greens thoroughly.
+Set aside in a colander to drain, then pat dry with toweling; put them in a serving bowl.

-- Put the sliced onion and bacon drippings in a small skillet.
+Put the sliced onion and bacon drippings in a small skillet.
 Place the skillet over medium heat and cook the onion until it is softened.

-- Pour the onions and hot bacon grease over the greens; toss to coat the greens thoroughly.
+Pour the onions and hot bacon grease over the greens; toss to coat the greens thoroughly.

-- Add cooked diced bacon, crushed red pepper flakes, or Texas Pete, as desired.
+Add cooked diced bacon, crushed red pepper flakes, or Texas Pete, as desired.